Planning of Clean Rooms

 Cleanrooms are used in various industries, including pharmaceuticals, biotechnology, medical device reprocessing or microelectronics, to minimize contamination risks.

 The planning of such clean rooms is always an individual process in which, in addition to the intended use – when converting existing buildings – the local conditions must also be taken into account.
+This includes the arrangement and design of the personnel and material airlock systems, which are assigned to the cleanliness zone plan/ hygiene zone plan.

 This requires a high level of expertise and a deep understanding of the technical, regulatory and practical requirements necessary for a controlled environment.
 Suppliers of wall and ceilings for clean rooms offer modular systems.
 With its specialist knowledge, practical know-how and experience, P³ supports its customers in selecting the right components.